-The flagship Apple Watch, the Series 7, comes in at $399 for the GPS variant and $449 for the LTE option.
-Both watches feature a wealth of health and fitness tracking smarts, from an ECG to monitor heart health to an SpO2 sensor to keep tabs on blood oxygen.
-Beyond these two sensors, the Apple Watch does an excellent job of gamifying health through its three activity rings system.
-The Series 7 also brings faster charging, a larger watch face, and the same price as the older Series 6.
+The flagship Apple Watch, the Series 8, comes in at $399 for the GPS variant and $449 for the LTE option.
+The device features a wealth of health and fitness tracking smarts, from an ECG to monitor heart health to an SpO2 sensor to keep tabs on blood oxygen.
+You’re also getting a new skin temperature sensor to improve menstrual cycle and fertility tracking.
+Beyond these sensors, the Apple Watch does an excellent job of gamifying health through its three activity rings system.
+The Series 8 also brings a stronger facade and the same price as the older Series 7.

 The Apple Watch vs other smartwatches

 How does it compare to other smartwatches?
 Well, it’s tough to compare apples with oranges.
 The Apple Watch is easily the best smartwatch to buy for iPhone users, too, thanks to its seamless integration with iOS.
 This alone makes the Apple Watch worth buying.
 But which other smartwatches come close to troubling the Apple Watch?